 The essay below was written in the wake of the disastrous and humiliating stolen election of 2000.
-Since then, a lot, but clearly not all of the problems with voting in this country have been fixed, or at least improved.
-There is still, incredibly, voting going on in this country which produces no paper trail and which produces results which cannot be verified in any way.
+Since then, with the help of the worst SCOTUS since Dred Scott.
+There is still, incredibly, voting going on in this country which produces no paper trail and which cannot be verified in any way.
 Ever.
+And, since they gutted the Voting Rights Act, every red state has taken steps to prevent American citizens from voting.
+Five catholic republicans on SCOTUS have aided and abetted this patently anti-constitutional and unamerican activity.

 Nevertheless, the 2008 election resulted in an utter repudiation of George W. Shitforbrains.
 The christianist thugs have been decisively ejected.
 Things are looking up.

-A lot of what was wrong with the electoral process still needs work so I have left the wording pretty much intact
+A lot of what was wrong with the electoral process still needs work so I have left the wording pretty much intact.
+But there is only one solution to all this: Automatic Universal Voter Registration.
+Until that happens, I still feel exactly as I did when I wrote this.

 I demand the right to vote.
 And I demand a guarantee that that vote will count.